MicrosoftDocs/visualstudio-docs/docs/debugger/debug-multiple-processes.md

 ---
 # Debug multiple processes

-When you debug a Visual Studio solution that has multiple processes, you can start and switch between processes, break, continue, and step through source, stop debugging, and terminate or detach from individual processes.
+Visual Studio can debug a solution that has multiple processes.
+While debugging, you can start and switch between processes, break, continue, and step through source, stop debugging, and terminate or detach from individual processes.

 <a name="BKMK_Start_multiple_processes_in_a_VS_solution__attach_to_a_process__automatically_start_a_process_in_the_debugger"></a>
 ##  Start debugging with multiple processes

-###  <a name="BKMK_Start_debugging_multiple_processes_in_a_Visual_Studio_solution"></a> Start debugging multiple processes in a Visual Studio solution

 When more than one project in a Visual Studio solution can run independently, you can select which project the debugger starts.
 The current startup project appears in bold in **Solution Explorer**.
-<a name="BKMK_Change_the_startup_project"></a
+<a name="BKMK_Change_the_startup_project"></a>
 To change the startup project from **Solution Explorer**, right-click a different project and select **Set as StartUp Project**.
 <a name="BKMK_Start_a_specific_project_in_a_solution"></a>
 To start debugging a project from **Solution Explorer** without making it the startup project, right-click the project and select **Debug** > **Start new instance** or **Step into new instance**.